NickBorgers/node-red/README.md

 These are public in case they are interesting or even useful to someone else, so that I can ask help from other home automation enthusiasts, and show off a bit.

-[All Node Red Modules used are incidentally listed here](.automated-rendering/node-red/package.json) as part of enabling the automation for generating screenshots; basically just need the nodes so they can render.
+[All Node Red Modules used are incidentally listed here](package.json) as part of the Node Red project.

 ### Components
 ```mermaid